Fieldwork Evaluation Overview

 Presentations/Projects

-Students are required to complete a presentation or project during each of Fieldwork 2, Fieldwork 3 and Fieldwork 4.
-Please note that although the CBFE-OT form asks students to indicate their project “if applicable”, the OS&OT department considers the project mandatory for Fieldwork 2, 3, and 4.
+Students are required to complete a presentation or project during each of Fieldwork1, Fieldwork 2, Fieldwork 3 and Fieldwork 4.
+Please note that although the CBFE-OT form asks students to indicate their project “if applicable”, the OS&OT department considers the project mandatory for all fieldwork placements, unless your instructor indicates otherwise.
 Students in a split supervision placement should only complete one project for that placement.

 Projects / presentations are reviewed by preceptors and feedback is provided, although there is no formal marking scale required by the university.

-Students in Fieldwork 2, Fieldwork 3 and Fieldwork 4 should choose a subject for their presentation that is pertinent to their current fieldwork practice, is of benefit to the facility, and will aid them in their application of theory and practice.
+Students should choose a subject for their presentation that is pertinent to their current fieldwork practice, is of benefit to the facility, and will aid them in their application of theory and practice.
 Examples of projects/presentations are:

 The purpose of these presentations is to help students develop the skills to: